The Sukhoi Su-57 And The Race To The Fifth Generation

-This past week the Russian Air Force unveiled the official designation for its newest fighter jet, Russia Today reports.
+This past week the Russian Air Force unveiled the official designation for its newest fighter jet, Russia Today reported.
 The Sukhoi Su-57, previously known under the project acronym PAK FA (from the Russian for Perspective Airborne Complex for Frontline Aviation) is part of what is usually known as the fifth generation of jet fighters.

 Such aircraft are usually associated with high performance, advanced sensor suites and sensor fusion, and also stealth capabilities, the latter giving these aircraft the denomination they are usually associated with in most media: ‘stealth fighters’.